ammar-tanwar/bloglearnbay/posts/a-few-fascinating-facts-about-artificial-intelligence-in-2022-and-beyond.md

 ---
-title:  A Few Fascinating Facts of Artificial Intelligence in 2022 and Beyond
+title:  A Few Fascinating Facts about Artificial Intelligence in 2022 and Beyond
 desc: "You must have been wondering how businesses were not gaining much traction from customers a few years back, and today, every company you see is reaching new heights and milestones.
 It's artificial intelligence (AI).
 AI has not just helped businesses but has improved customer satisfaction..."
 slug: home
 headerImg: "https://learnbay-wb.s3.ap-south-1.amazonaws.com/main-blog/blog/ff-1.jpg"